 - Lauren Paglionico is a colorist and founder of LRN Beauty in NYC.

 What Is Purple Shampoo?

-Purple shampoo is a tone-intensive shampoo that allows you to tone your hair at home.
+Purple shampoo is a tone-intensive shampoo (best served on blonde hair) that allows you to tone your hair at home.
 Violet tones control warmth in your hair and neutralize yellow and orange tones in the hair, making the hair look more ashy and cool tone.
-"Think about the color wheel; for example, purple is used to combat yellow, which we use for hair color as well," explains Wiley
+"Think about the color wheel; for example, purple is used to combat yellow, which we use for hair color as well," explains Wiley.

 Who Should Be Using Purple Shampoo?